No pricing info available

 This place has a highest standard professional treatment and laser as I have experienced.
 Pico laser brings my skin smooth and clear after first visit.
 I would like to recommend Laser Premium for everyone looking for skin improvement at reasonable price

-D' Secret Clinic, can be found in Bang Sue, Bangkok, Thailand and offers its patients Ingrown Toenail Treatment procedures as well as 27 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Ingrown Toenail Treatment procedures at D' Secret Clinic.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $97.
-Currently, there's no information available about the doctors at the Clinic, and D' Secret Clinic is not accredited by any recognised accreditations institutions.
+D' Secret Clinic, located in Bang Sue, Bangkok, Thailand offers patients Ingrown Toenail Treatment procedures among its total of 27 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Ingrown Toenail Treatment procedures at D' Secret Clinic, as all prices are available on request only, whilst the national average price is approximately $97.
+There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?